Federal Work Study

 Student Eligibility and Responsibilities

-You must be enrolled at the University of Pittsburgh at Titusville in at least six credits per a semester to be eligible to participate in the Federal Work Study (FWS) program and must be making Satisfactory Academic Progress.
-Also if you are selected for verification, this paperwork must be complete before you can begin a position.
+You must be enrolled at the University of Pittsburgh at Titusville in at least six credits to be eligible to participate in the Federal Work Study (FWS) program and must be making Satisfactory Academic Progress.
+Also if you are selected for verification, this process must be complete before you can begin a position.

 What to do After Being Hired